matthewsides/RebootGames-Policies-And-Procedures/README.md

 • Our server and computers containing data are protected by approved security software and a firewall.

+#### Risk Assessment

+A risk assessment is a careful examination of what, in the workplace, could cause harm to people; to facilitate an evaluation of any precautions in place and whether further preventative measures are required.
+Risk assessment is a pro-active process by which; Hazards are identified, the risks associated with the hazard are evaluated, appropriate methods to eliminate or control the hazard evaluated.

+• Identify Hazards: walk around the work place, look at work activities, location, equipment used, exposure to substances, considering recent events and speak to staff, managers and students;

+• Evaluate the risks: What controls are in place?, Is the remaining risk acceptable?, Are further precautions required to eliminate or reduce the risk further?;

+• Record and archive the findings, communicating assessments to staff and any other person(s) affected by the work activities;

+• Review assessments: Assessments should be reviewed every 2 years, or earlier, if it is suspected that the assessment is no longer valid.

 #### Security Awareness Procedures

 • All suspicious activity should be immediately reported to the reception staff in the first instance (who will contact appropriate security).